igorcasmarques/igorcasmarques.github.io/my-story/8-graduation-u-of-u.md

 #### "It's all done"

 Because of my my blue eyes, I used to fantasize that my ancestors were Viking warriors or Celtic druids.
-Never mind that my father had repeatedly said that we were Portuguese because my mother already done all the work and traced our origins all the way until the paper trail died in the 1300s.
+Never mind that my father used to say that we were Portuguese because my mother had already done all the work and traced our origins all the way until the paper trail died in the 1300s.

-That much is true.
-My mother indeed descends from minor nobility with deep, deep roots in northern Portugal—obviously not Vikings, but maybe descendants of Celts after all.
-They arrived in Brazil during the gold rush of the 1700s, and were influential landowners and key players in the local politics of southern Minas Gerais at the time.
+My mother descends from the Arantes of Braga, a minor noble family with deep, deep roots in northern Portugal—obviously not Vikings, but maybe descendants of Celts after all.
+Thanks to the work of distant cousins before us, we know that the Arantes arrived in Brazil during the gold rush of the 1700s, and that they were influential landowners and key players in the local politics of southern Minas Gerais in the 18<sup>th</sup> and 19<sup>th</sup> centuries.
 They also owned slaves, by the way, as [that man in Egg Harbor City](/my-story/3-mission-year-two.md#confrontation) had guessed.

 But that was just one branch of my family tree.
 There was so much more that we did not know.